 Present position: Director, University Medical Centre, The University of Western Australia

-Dr Pascott is a practising clinician with a focus on holistic health care of young adults, encompassing both physical and mental health aspects.
-For over 20 years she has led a team of GPs, registered and mental health nurses, visiting specialist and health promotion officers.
-She has been the Infection Control Officer for the Faculty of Health and Medical Sciences since 2015.
+Dr Pascott is a general practitioner with a focus on holistic physical and mental health care including continuity of care between tertiary and primary healthcare settings.
+She was Medical Director of the Medical Centre at the University of Western Australia where she led a team of general practitioners, registered and mental health nurses, visiting specialists and health promotion officers.
+She is currently studying Infectious Diseases Intelligence and was Infection Control Officer for the Faculty of Health and Medical Sciences at UWA.

-Dr Pascott is a member of Medical Defence Association (MDA) National’s board and of its Audit and Risk Committee and is a Clinical Reference Lead for the Australian Digital Health Agency.
+Dr Pascott is a graduate of the Australian Institute of Company Directors and a board member of Medical Defence Association National Board.
+She is a Clinical Reference Lead for the Australian Digital Health Agency.

 Present position: CEO, Berry Street, Victoria